Coal Business

 Overseas Coal Business

 PT.
-Lanna Harita Indonesia (“LHI”), a subsidiary registered in Indonesia, in which Lanna Resources Public Co., Ltd. directly holds 55 percent of the paid-up capital, operates coal mining business in Samarinda District, Kutai Regency, East Kalimantan, having received a Coal Contract of Work (“CCoW”) from the Indonesian Government for coal production and distribution for a period of 30 years (from 2001 to 2031).
-The remaining coal reserves are estimated at no less than 18 million metric tons.
-In 2024, LHI produced and sold approximately 3.5 million metric tons of coal, with plans to maintain annual production and sales volume at approximately 3.5 million metric tons in the following years.
+Lanna Harita Indonesia (“LHI”), a subsidiary registered in Indonesia, in which Lanna Resources Public Company Limited holds a direct shareholding of 55 percent of the paid-up capital, engages in coal mining operations in Samarinda and Kutai, East Kalimantan, Indonesia.
+LHI has been granted a Coal Contract of Work (CCOW) by the Government of Indonesia for a concession period of 30 years, commencing in 2001.
+The coal mine has remaining coal reserves of not less than 15 million metric tons.
+In 2025, LHI produced and sold approximately 3.5 million metric tons of coal, and plans to maintain production and sales at approximately 3.5 million metric tons per year through 2025 and subsequent years, in line with its production plan.

 Scroll to Top